xiyin137/stringbook/codes/README.md

 Mathematica codes for checking various calculations in the string notes

-2D superspace.nb -- checks sign conventions in the (1,1) and (2,2) superspace actions
+2D superspace.nb -- checks sign conventions in the (1,1) and (2,2) superspace actions, and relations involving (2,0) superfields

-2D susy variations.nb -- checks local supersymmetry variations of the superstring worldsheet action in the form of Brink-Di Vecchia-Howe
+2D local susy variations.nb -- checks local supersymmetry variations of the superstring worldsheet action in the form of Brink-Di Vecchia-Howe

 BES equation.nb -- numerical solution of the integral equation of Beisert, Eden, and Staudacher following the approach of hep-th/0611135